codacy/docs/docs/repositories-configure/code-patterns.md

 However, you can create a coding standard adapted to your scenario by configuring the tool patterns that Codacy uses to analyze each repository:

-1. Open your repository **Code patterns** page.

-1. Select the tool to configure.
+1. Open your repository **Code patterns** page and select the tool to configure:

     ![Configuring code patterns](images/code-pattern-configure.png)

-1. Click the checkboxes to the left of the pattern names to enable or disable the patterns.
+1. Enable or disable the patterns using the checkbox for each pattern.

-    To see a detailed explanation about the issues that a pattern can detect and how to fix them, click on **Details** on the top right-hand corner of the pattern:
+    To see a detailed explanation about the issues that a pattern can detect and how to fix them, click **Details** on the top right-hand corner of the pattern.
+Some patterns also allow you to configure the rules:

     ![Code pattern details](images/code-pattern-detail.png)